ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 ## Shutdown

 - To stop `book-service`, go to the terminal where the application is running and press `Ctrl+C`;
-- To stop the Docker containers started using `./init-environment.sh` script, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run the script below:
+- To stop the Docker containers started using the `./init-environment.sh` script, make sure you are in `springboot-keycloak-mongodb-testcontainers` and run the script below:
   ```
   ./shutdown-environment.sh
   ```

 ## Cleanup

-To remove the Docker image created by this project, go to a terminal and, inside the `springboot-keycloak-mongodb-testcontainers` root folder, run the following script
+To remove the Docker image created by this project, go to a terminal and, inside the `springboot-keycloak-mongodb-testcontainers` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```